alimz758/Sequence-Alignment---Bio-informatics/README.md

 For a full description please take a look at `specs.pdf`, project#2.

-This program can run for gloabl alignment and local alignment on two different alogirthms. `Needleman–Wunsch_algorithm` and `Hirschberg` for space efficiency
+This program can run for global alignment and local alignments utilizing two different alogirthms: `Needleman–Wunsch_algorithm` and `Hirschberg` for space efficiency

 ## How to Run